 This benefit is payable only for training at an Institute of Higher Learning (IHL).
 If you are enrolled exclusively in online training, the MHA is reduced to three-quarter time of the national average (based at 100% eligibility).
 If you are on active duty, you will not receive the MHA but will be entitled to the books and supplies stipend.
 This benefit provides up to 36 months of education benefits.
 Generally benefits are payable for 15 years following your release from active duty.

-Calculate your benefits - the calculator is intended only to provide you with an estimate of Chapters 30, 1607 and 33.
+The GI Bill website offers a comparison tool on what to consider and how to apply.
 The U.S. Department of Veterans Affairs will actually determine the benefits you are entitled to.